ByteBakersCo/babilema/README.md

 If you want to use a different directory for your templates, it will NOT be preceded by `output_dir` but only `{repo_root}`.

 ## Usage tips
+### Writing your own templates
+You can find basic example templates in the `templates` directory.
+They contain all the relevant fields to generate a blog post and your blog's home page.

 ### robots.txt
 **Don't forget to at least disallow your templates directory path in your robots.txt file**